RossLabCSU/LCD-Composer/Reproducibility/LinearDispersionDevelopment/README.md

 >\>python plot_Breakpoints_for_ClusteredBenchmarkSequences.py

 If you wish to generate and analyze benchmark sequences of a different length than the standard 20aa, you can use optional arguments to specify the sequence length (-l) and mutation range (-r).
 Mutation range is the maximum number of "mutations", which represents the maximum number of X's in the otherwise polyG sequences.
 HOWEVER, note that file sizes become quickly extremely large as sequence length is increased.
-For example, the file size generated using a sequence length =30 and mutation range =15 will generate all necessary 30aa sequences to fully test the linear dispersion parameter, but the file generated is >35GB in size.
+For example, the file generated using a sequence length =30 and mutation range =15 will contain all necessary 30aa sequences to fully test the linear dispersion parameter, but the file is >35GB in size.
 This can be performed using the following command:

 >\>python generate_BenchmarkSequences.py -l 30 -r 15